mgudmund/archi-action/README.md

+# Archi Github Action
+This Github Action is based on fauberso/dockerimg-archi repo.

 # Archi Docker Image
 Archi (https://www.archimatetool.com), Phillip Beauvoir's amazing Open-Source Archimate modelling tool, can be run from the command line.
 This docker container allows you to run it in Docker.